 Manual Handling Accidents

-According to statistics collected and published by the Health and Safety Executive (HSE), manual handling accidents were the second most common accident causing non-fatal injuries as reported under the Reporting of Injuries Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR) in 2022/23.
-This accounts for 17% of workplace accidents.
-Only certain incidents need to be reported under the regulations.
+According to statistics collected and published by the Health and Safety Executive (HSE), manual handling accidents are among the incidents reported most by employers under the Reporting of Injuries Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).
 The HSE monitor workplace health and safety in Great Britain.

 Examples of how you could be injured in a manual handling accident could include: